robertofinnisaro/robertofinnisaro.com/content/about.md

 ---

-I'm a PhD candidate in the [Department of Computer Science](https://www.hull.ac.uk/faculties/departments/school-of-computer-science) at [Hull](https://hull.ac.uk).
+I'm a PhD candidate in the [School of Computer Science](https://www.hull.ac.uk/faculties/departments/school-of-computer-science) at [Hull](https://hull.ac.uk).

 In 2023, I graduated with a First Class Honors Degree in Mechatronic and Robotic Engineering from the University of Hull.